-JavaScript's Date.now() returns the current Unix timestamp in milliseconds (not seconds).
-Most other languages and systems (Unix command line, Python's time.time(), database TIMESTAMP types) use seconds.
-This difference is the most common source of timestamp bugs in JavaScript: accidentally passing a millisecond value where seconds are expected produces dates in the year 53,000+, and vice versa produces dates in January 1970.
+Here's the gotcha: JavaScript's Date.now() returns milliseconds, not seconds.
+Most other systems — Unix shell, Python's time.time(), database TIMESTAMP columns, pretty much everything else — use seconds.
+This single mismatch is the most common source of timestamp bugs in JavaScript.
+Pass a millisecond value where seconds are expected and you get dates in year 53,000.
+Go the other way and you're stuck in January 1970.
+The fix is one line of code, but you have to know to do it.

 // Current timestamp